 Notable amongst the family name at this time was Séamus mac Pilib Mac Mathghamhna (died 1519), was Bishop of Derry.
 Hugh Oge MacMahon (1606-1644), was an Irish conspirator, was probably of Sir Brian MacHugh Oge MacMahon, Lord of the Dartree in the county of Monaghan

 .
-Herber MacMahon (1600-1650), Bishop of Clogher...
-Another 67 words (5 lines of text) are included under the topic Early MacMahant Notables in all our PDF Extended History products and printed products wherever possible.
+Herber MacMahon (1600-1650), Bishop of Clogher in 1643, a Catholic leader, commanded the Ulster...
+Another 59 words (4 lines of text) are included under the topic Early MacMahant Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the MacMahant family to the New World and Oceana